h2tc-roboticsx/H2TC/README.md

     1. the status of the annotation: finished, unfinished or problematic
     2. which hand used to throw at the moment *throw*
-    3. the position of the thrower at the moment *throw*
+    3. the positio`reprocess tn of the thrower at the moment *throw*
     4. the position of the catcher at the moment *throw*
     5. the average flying speed of the the thrown object
     6. the vertical hand position of the thrower at the moment *throw*